 Let C complete the task alone in c days.

 We know 1/7 + 1/10 + 1/c = 1/2 ( Think about why this statement is true – Hint : read previous examples)

 Next, amount paid to C = Contract amount x (proportion contribution of work done by C in a day/proportion of work done in a day)

 Now, in each given day, A contributes 1/7 to the work, B contributes 1/10 to the work and C contributes 1/3.88 of the work.

 Therefore amount to be paid to C = $2000 x ((1/3.88)/(1/3.88+1/7+1/10)) = $1030

 Want more practice?
-We offer the most comprehensive IPAT practice book for word problems here.
+We offer the most comprehensive IPAT practice set for math reasoning here.